Macrometacorp/docs/docs/cep/reference/functions.md

     from inputStream;
 ```

-min(temp) returns the minimum temp value recorded for all the events based on their arrival and expiry.
+min(temp) returns the minimum temp value recorded for all the events based on their arrival and expiration.

 ### minForever (Aggregate Function)